 Bash Scripting - Recursive MD5sum On Files In Directory

-Recently, I wanted to get the MD5sums of all of the files with a specific extension in the current directory and create a hash sum file for each.
+Recently, I wanted to get the MD5sums of all of the files in a directory and create a hash sum file for each.
 This was achieved using the following Bash script.

 2.